Madalitso-Saulos/Foundamentals-Of-Digital-Forensics-Course./03-cybercrime-fundamentals/README.md

 [⬅ Chapter 2 — Digital Forensics Investigation Process](../02-digital-forensics-investigation-process/README.md) | [Back to Course Home](../README.md) | [Next Chapter ➡](../04-digital-evidence/README.md)

-> **Status:** ✅ Complete — This chapter introduces the fundamental concepts, classifications, categories, motivations, actors, and investigative relevance of cybercrime.

----

-## Learning Objectives

-By the end of this chapter, you should be able to:

-* Define cybercrime and distinguish it from conventional crime.
-* Explain the major classifications and categories of cybercrime.
-* Identify common forms of cybercrime and describe how they operate.
-* Explain the motivations behind cybercriminal activities.
-* Identify common cybercriminal profiles and threat actors.
-* Explain the relationship between cybercrime and digital forensics.
-* Recognize common challenges associated with investigating cybercrime.
-* Apply appropriate investigative and forensic concepts when dealing with cybercrime incidents.
-* Understand the importance of ethical, legal, and procedural considerations during cybercrime investigations.

----

 ## 1. Overview